scar-09/STOFUS/README.md

-# STOFUS 🛡️
+# STOFUS

-STOFUS
 A browser extension that adds friction between you and the sites you're trying to avoid.
-It works on Chromium-based browsers — Chrome, Brave, Edge, and others.
+It works on Chromium-based browsers - Chrome, Brave, Edge, and others.

 ---